 MBDD can play a critical role throughout the drug development process, including:

-Drug Candidate Selection (Pre-IND): A model-based approach can utilize available in vitro and/or in vivo data to predict the pharmacokinetic profile of a drug in humans prior to the first human exposure.
+Drug Candidate Selection (Pre-IND): A model-informed approach can utilize available in vitro and/or in vivo data to predict the pharmacokinetic profile of a drug in humans prior to the first human exposure.
 These early predictions can support the rationale for selecting the first dose to administer to humans, including an acceptable safety margin relative to exposures achieved in non-clinical toxicology studies.

 Early Clinical Development (Phase 1): Early human pharmacokinetic (PK) or pharmacodynamic (PD) data can be used to develop the next stage of models of human exposure and/or pharmacodynamic response.
-A real-time, model-based approach may be particularly useful to guide dose escalation during the conduct of ascending-dose studies.
+A real-time, model-informed approach may be particularly useful to guide dose escalation during the conduct of ascending-dose studies.
 Upon completion of these studies, simulations based on the final model(s) can be a valuable resource when designing and optimizing longer-term studies.

 Proof of Concept (Phase 2): Data collected at the proof of concept stage can be used to develop even more robust models.
-At this stage of development, model-based predictions can be indispensable for selecting the optimal study design, doses, and dose regimens to progress into Phase 3.
+At this stage of development, model-informed predictions can be indispensable for selecting the optimal study design, doses, and dose regimens to progress into Phase 3.

 Phase 3: During late stage clinical development, PK and PD data are typically collected from a broad sample of the target population.
 These data allow further development of PK and PD models in preparation for regulatory filing and marketing.